 Visit your public library.
 Borrow money books and self-development manuals.
 Here are four of my favorites:

-- If you’re in debt and can’t seem to find a way out: How to Get Out of Debt and Live Prosperously
+- If you are in debt and can’t seem to find a way out: How to Get Out of Debt and Live Prosperously

-- If you’d like to know more about investing: The Random Walk Guide to Investing
+- If you would like to know more about investing: The Random Walk Guide to Investing

 - If things are tight and you need to find creative ways to make ends meet: The Complete Tightwad Gazette